Murzchnvok/rofi-collection/README.md

 -> git clone https://github.com/Murzchnvok/rofi-collection
 ```

-As suggested by Ryan S., you could also shallow close (not clone the entire repo history):
+As suggested by Ryan S., you could also shallow clone (not clone the entire repo history):

 ```bash
 $HOME